 INTERCULTURAL EXPERIENCES AND HOW THEY CAN LEAD TO PARENT-EDUCATOR PARTNERSHIP CHALLENGES

 In some cultures, children are expected to behave, act and play in certain ways depending on their gender.
-It can be confusing for parents and children that all children are expected to participate in all activities.
+It can be confusing for parents and children that all children are expected/ invited to participate in all activities.
 The concept of offering similar learning experiences to both boys and girls might cause reluctance due to feeling insecure.
-Some children might not have had any learning experience in certain regards.
-Educators should be aware of that and offer a very low threshold apart from what might to be expected at that age to give this child a chance to catch up with peers.
+Some children might not have had any learning experience in certain aspects.
+Educators should be aware of this and scaffold their teaching/expectations apart from what should be age appropriate to give this child a chance to catch up with peers.

 Arno’s teachers don’t know what Arno’s feelings on gender roles are or what he has been raised with.
 The case study doesn’t necessarily mention is father, which might mean that he is relatively absent in his life.
 It is important that the educators learn about this to see if any of these factors play a role in his behaviour and his struggles settling in.